PECAplus/Perseus-PluginPECA/README.md

 PERSEUS version 1.6.0.2 or above

-Installing the plugin: Place ‘pluginPECA.dll’ file and ‘PECAInstallations’ folder inside the bin folder where Perseus.exe is located.
+Installing the plugin: Place 'pluginPECA.dll' file and 'PECAInstallations' folder inside the bin folder where Perseus.exe is located.

 # PECA Core